Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Preliminaries

 for $K \in D^b_{\mathrm{coh}}(R)$.
 For more details see for instance \cite{HartshorneLocalCohomology, HartshorneResidues, BrunsHerzog} and \cite[\href{https://stacks.math.columbia.edu/tag/0A81}{Tag 0A81}]{stacks-project}.

-We will be particularly interested in applying the above considerations in the following situation.
-Suppose $\pi : X \to \Spec R$ is proper, $X$ is integral and $\sL$ is a line bundle on $X$.
-Then we have, by combining Grothendieck and local duality, that
+We will be particularly interested in applying the above considerations in the following situation. \begin{lemma} Suppose that $(R, \fram)$ is a Noetherian complete local ring, $X$ is an integral scheme proper over $\Spec R$, and that $\sL$ is a line bundle on $X$.
+Then

 In the case that $X$ is Cohen-Macaulay, the right side becomes $\Hom\big(\myR \Gamma(X, \sL^{-1} \otimes \omega_X[\dim X]), E\big)$.